-AVH2HIRS applies the calibration coefficients (calculated by AVHRCL) to AVHRR counts and converts radiance into brightness temperature, maps AVHRR data in HIRS FOV, and makes the cloud mask MAIA_2.1 for AAPP version 3 and later) in the HIRS ellipse for contaminated pixels discrimination.
+AVH2HIRS applies the calibration coefficients (calculated by AVHRCL) to AVHRR counts and converts radiance into brightness temperature, maps AVHRR data in HIRS FOV, and (optionally) makes the cloud mask in the HIRS ellipse for contaminated pixels discrimination.
 At the end of this procedure, a level 1d file exists (HIRS level 1d).

-MAIA3:
+MAIA4: